Jodosoft/Libraries/README.md

 This provides an alternative to using the <a href="https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/statements/checked-and-unchecked"><code>checked</code></a> keyword, removing the need for repetitive error handling logic.

-As with all number types provided by this library, non-overflowing number types support a full range of mathematical functions, operators, conversions, string formatting, etc (see <a href="#numerics-framework-for-numbers">§4.3.
+As with all number types provided by this library, non-overflowing number types support a full range of mathematical functions, operators, conversions, string formatting, etc. (see <a href="#numerics-framework-for-numbers">§4.3.
 Framework for numbers</a>).

 ```csharp
 var i = Int32M.MaxValue + 1;